 “Naoshare, this is what has become of you?”

-“An anonymous tip fingered you at the train station, but you never hopped on any train.
+“An anonymous tip placed you at the train station, but you never hopped on any train.
 It was an easy enough conclusion.
 Besides, what made you think you could take such heavy ordnance from the Delima?
 You didn’t think we’d let you go, did you?
 You were our eyes and ears, now you are on our watchlists.”

 “I remember… when you were on there… with us.”